BestTimesToVisit.com Logo

 Walking

-Bucharest's historic center (Centrul Vechi) and many key attractions are best explored on foot.
-It's a great way to discover hidden courtyards and local life.
+Bucharest's historic center (Centrul Vechi) and many key attractions are very walkable.
+Exploring on foot is the best way to discover hidden courtyards, charming cafes, and local life.

 Cost:Free!